RodionfromHSE/NLP-2023/semantic_search_bot/STS/README.md

 # Text Similarity Model

 This repository contains the source code and notebooks for a text similarity model.
-The model is trained and fine-tuned on a dataset of stack traces, which has been converted into an STS dataset.

 ## Contents